SampathSandaruwan/smc-uuid-generator/readme.md

 # SMC UUID GENERATOR
-A Node.js module that returns random text of 128 digits of base 16
+A Node.js module that returns random text of 128 digits of base 16.
+Compatible with node express and angular ivy engine.
 ## Installation
 ```sh
 npm install smc-uuid-generator --save